SilvanQuax/PercDec/README.md

 Load_supervised_final generates all supervised figures from the paper.

 ## Requirements
-Code is written in Python.
+Code is written in Python 2.7.
 Neural networks are based on the Chainer library [1]

 Required libraries:
-- Chainer v3
+- Chainer V1
 - Numpy
 - Scipy
 - Matplotlib